Frequently Asked Questions

 It has to do with geography.
 South Pole is as far south as you can go on the planet.
 The Earth’s curvature blocks South Pole from seeing most satellites in what is called geosynchronous orbit - a special orbit 22,236 miles above the equator, traveling in the direction of the Earth's rotation.
 At that altitude and velocity, the satellite appears to remain stationary from an observer on Earth.
 These satellites are similar to those that broadcast satellite TV to the satellite dishes mounted on houses.

 The South Pole Station uses high inclination geosynchronous satellites - specifically, TDRSS, Skynet 4C, and DSCS III B7.
 Inclination is an orbital parameter that describes the amount of north-south movement a satellite makes in its orbit over 24 hours.
 When the value is great enough (roughly 8.7 degrees), the geosynchronous satellites are visible at South Pole.

 All satellites are in elliptical orbits with an inclination parameter.
 Most are kept very small (less than 0.5 degrees) with periodic station keeping maneuvers.
 This makes terrestrial ground station design simpler.
 It also keeps them from being visible at South Pole.
-Also, over 24 hours all geosynchronous satellites have a ground trace that looks like a figure eight (8).
+Additionally, over 24 hours, all geosynchronous satellites have a ground trace that looks like a figure eight (8).
 Satellites with large inclinations have bigger figure eights.
 When the lower lobe of the 8 extends below 8.7 degrees south, the satellite is visible at South Pole.

 There are several things that affect the connection time: